nohat2210/certified-aws-developer-associate-notes/1-aws-fundamentals/ebs.md

     * Backups must be operated by the user
 * Overall, EBS-backed instances should fit most applications workloads

+#### EBS Multi-Attach

+* Using EBS Multi-Attach, you can attach the same EBS volume to multiple EC2 instances in the same AZ.
+Each EC2 instance has full read/write permissions.

 #### EBS Summary

 * EBS can be attached to only one instance at a time